PaulNonatomic/CodingStandards/README.md

 | **Unknown subscribers** | Consider messaging | Force-fitting direct calls |
 | **Mod support needed** | Message bus or hooks | Direct references |

-#### Migration Strategy
+#### If You're Stuck with a Messaging System

-If you have an existing messaging system:
+I've been there—inheriting or having built a system where everything uses messages.
+Here's how I've approached gradually moving away:

-1. **Identify high-traffic messages** - These often indicate missing interfaces
+1. **Start with the pain points** - Those high-traffic messages that everyone subscribes to
-2. **Group related messages** - They might form a coherent interface
+2. **Group related messages** - They often naturally form interfaces
-3. **Create interfaces gradually** - Don't refactor everything at once
+3. **Refactor gradually** - I've learned the hard way not to rewrite everything at once
-4. **Keep messaging for true broadcasts** - Some patterns genuinely benefit
+4. **Keep some messages** - Don't be dogmatic; some genuinely benefit from broadcasting

 ```csharp
 // Before: Multiple related messages